quantiacs/documentation/en/source/user_guide/data.md

 # Financial data
 Quantiacs provides historical data for the world's major financial markets.
-Currently the dataset includes **stocks**, **futures** (including the Bitcoin futures) and **cryptocurrencies**.
-This section provides an overview of the data and a documentation for each set:
+The dataset currently includes **stocks**, **futures** (including Bitcoin futures) and **cryptocurrencies**.
+This section gives an overview of the data and documents each set:

 - [Stocks](#stocks)
 - [Futures](#futures)